 From Surigao City to Dinagat Islands:

 Most of the people visiting Blue Lagoon take a passenger boat from the boulevard in Surigao City (at the back of Hotel Tavern) en route to San Jose, the capital town of Dinagat.
 The name of the boat bound to San Jose is News MPC.
-The earliest schedule to San Jose is 5:00 AM and the latest boat depart at 2:00 PM.
-Boat fare to San Jose is around Php 200.00 ($ 4 USD).
+In 2018, the earliest schedule to San Jose was 5:00 AM and the latest boat depart at 2:00 PM.
+I am not sure if it is still the same until now.
+Boat fare to San Jose back then was around Php 200.00 ($ 4 USD).
 The boat ride takes around 1.5 hours, depending on the sea condition.
 From there, they hire a boat for an island hopping tour.